SNES programming tutorial. Example 11.

 lda #$20 ;Window 1 active for color, not inverted sta $2125 ;WOBJSEL - window mask for obj and color lda #$10 ;prevent outside color window, clip never, ;add fixed color (not subscreen) sta $2130 ;CGWSEL - color addition select lda #$3f ;color math on all things, add, not half sta $2131 ;CGADSUB - color math designation

 We are setting the color math to use only the fixed color, and not the subscreen.
 So, we need to set the color of the fixed color register $2132.

 lda #$8f ;blue at 50% sta $2132 ;COLDATA set the fixed color

-This register is a bit complicated, I will explain it more on the next page, but the upper bits are the color selectors, and the lower 5 bits are for value.
+This register (fixed color) is a bit complicated, I will explain it more on the next page, but the upper bits are the color selectors, and the lower 5 bits are for value.
 8 is blue and $0f is for 15 (out of 31), or just above 50%.
-With color math, fixed, turned on, it would color the entire screen blue.
+With color math addition (with the fixed color) turned on, it would color the entire screen blue.
 But, our HMDA window blocks out the effect for the top, sides, and bottom of the screen, leaving a blue box in the size/shape of the painting.

 Here’s a YouTube video of these examples (video is old, doesn’t include the 5th effect).

 IMPORTANT NOTE – the top most scanline is never drawn.
 It’s blank.
 At the end of that 0th scanline, it sends the first value of the HDMA tables, and then it sets the scanline count.
 The HDMA table looks like the scanline count is before the value to send, but it does it the opposite… it sends the value and then it waits.
 That means that the first value effects the very top of the visible screen.